 - Assign age-appropriate chores, including responsibility for personal belongings, and provide some personal space for your child at home.

-- Limit television, video watching and video games to one hour per day.
+- Limit television, video watching and video games to one to two hours per day.
 Watch programs with your child and discuss them.